-The inside front cover of this Official Statement sets forth the maturity dates, principal amounts, interest rates, and other information for the Bonds.
+The front cover of this Official Statement sets forth the maturity dates, principal amounts, interest rates, and redemption provisions for the Bonds.
 The Bonds are being issued in book-entry-only form, so the registered owner will be a securities depository or its nominee.
 The Commission has appointed The Depository Trust Company, New York, New York (DTC), as the securities depository for the Bonds.
 See "THE BONDS; Book-Entry-Only Form".

-The Bonds will be dated their respective dates of delivery (expected to be , 2026 for the 2026 Series 1 Bonds and , 2027 for the 2027 Series 1 Bonds) and will bear interest from those respective dates, payable on May 1 and November 1 of each year, beginning on November 1, 2026 for the 2026 Series 1 Bonds and November 1, 2027 for the 2027 Series 1 Bonds.
+The Bonds will be dated their date of delivery (expected to be February 5, 2026) and will bear interest from that date, payable on May 1 and November 1 of each year, beginning on May 1, 2026.